Fahrenheit: Indigo Prophecy: 20 Years Later

 Sykes is the tech nerd of the group, not a hardened terrorist like his comrades and he begs for his life and for Sam to let him escape.
 It’s rather uncomfortable to witness his desperation.

-Jamie was Sam’s ticket into the terrorist organisation, helping him break out of a prison in one of the earliest missions.
+On the other side, Jamie was Sam’s ticket into the terrorist organisation, helping him break out of a prison in one of the earliest missions.

 When Sam grabs Jamie here, Jamie believes they are still friends and that the boss, Emilie, is wrong.
 He tries to get Sam to be reasonable, but Sam has to break Jamie’s illusion that they are friends.
 Again, it’s uncomfortable to see Jamie’s convictions fall away as Sam must do what needs to be done.